 All international students and scholars must also file state tax forms if their income in 2018 was more than a certain amount.
 J-2s may also need to file.

 If you arrived in the US after December 31, 2018, you do not have to file any tax forms for 2019.

-Tax definitions of resident and non-resident are different from immigration definitions.
-This information is for students and scholars who qualify as non-residents for tax purposes.
-If you are a resident for tax purposes you will need to complete the same tax forms as US citizens.
+Tax definitions of "resident" and "non-resident" are different from immigration definitions of those terms.
+This information below is for students and scholars who qualify as non-residents for tax purposes.
+If you are a resident for tax purposes, you will need to complete the same tax forms as U.S. citizens.
 You can either prepare your own tax return or hire a qualified professional tax preparer.

 Bechtel International Center, in cooperation with the Controller’s Office, provides a free online tax software package Glacier Tax Prep to all international students and scholars in F or J status at Stanford University who are considered non-residents for tax purposes.
 This software provides you with guidance on filing your taxes and has tax experts available via email for individual tax questions.

 Glacier Tax Prep can be used to determine your resident status for tax purposes and prepare your federal income tax forms.
 However, it does not file the tax return electronically.
 You must print, sign, and mail the tax returns/forms generated by Glacier Tax Prep.

-You are not obligated to use this software, and you can complete the tax forms on your own or use the services of a professional tax firm.
-Stanford cannot accept any responsibility for the accuracy of your tax return.
+You are not obligated to use this software.
+You can complete the tax forms on your own or use the services of a professional tax firm.
+Stanford does not accept any responsibility for the accuracy of your tax return.

 Regardless of how you choose to complete your tax forms, you should keep all copies of your tax returns.
 You may need them when applying for future immigration benefits.